-The development of palliative care services when there is good care from teams of palliative care professionals with the involvement of the community and a volunteer network significantly reduce the number of demands for euthanasia or assisted suicide.
+The development of palliative care services when there is good care from teams of palliative care professionals with the involvement of the community and a volunteer network significantly reduces the number of demands for euthanasia or assisted suicide

 According to Christoph Ostgathe, president of the scientific committee of the 15th World Congress of the European Association for Palliative Care held in Madrid in 2017, “the development of palliative care services makes it possible to reduce the number of demands for euthanasia or assisted suicide”.
 Similarly, Rafael Mota, president of the SECPAL says that “when there is good care from teams of palliative care professionals, with the involvement of the community and a volunteer network, these requests continue to diminish”.

 Cherny NI, Portenoy RK.
 Sedation in the management of refractory symptoms: guidelines for evaluation and treatment.
 J Palliat Care 1994;10(2):31-8.